geoscixyz/computation/docs/content/stories/TKC_DC_story.rst

 Inversion Elements
 ------------------

-Our goal here is finding a 3D conductivity model, which explains the observed data shown in numerefXXX`DCdata`.
-Inversion elements (red box in numerefXXX`SimPEGFramework`) will handle this task with an ability to simluate forward problem.
+Our goal here is finding a 3D conductivity model, which explains the observed data shown in :numref:`DCdata`.
+Inversion elements (red box in :numref:`SimPEGFramework`) will handle this task with an ability to simluate forward problem.
 We go through each element and briefly explain.

 Mapping
 *******